intelligent-agent/redeem/docs/replicape/index.rst

 Details on connecting the Replicape to 3D printer or other CNC machines can be found at :doc:`/gettingstarted/wiring` in the :doc:`/gettingstarted/index` guide.

-:doc:`hardwaredetail` has additional information and specifications on the Replicape.
+:doc:`techspecs` has additional information and specifications on the Replicape.

-As Replicape - both hardware and software - is an open-source project, board design and schematics can be found on the :doc:`hardwaredevelopment` page.
+As Replicape - both hardware and software - is an open-source project, board design and schematics can be found on the :doc:`/development/replicape` page.